 In the meantime, it’s best to start experimenting with liquids and soft foods like soup, Jell-O, scrambled eggs, mashed potatoes, and so on that are relatively easy to chew and swallow.
 Just avoid hot liquids that could compromise your dental fixative.

-Cut Food in Small Pieces
+Cut Food into Small Pieces

 One of the most difficult things for many new denture wearers to get used to is biting and chewing tough or hard food items, but there are workarounds that still allow you to enjoy your favorite foods.
 If you like to eat tough food like meat, for example, you’ll want to cut it into small pieces that are easy to chew and try to evenly distribute bites on both sides of your mouth to reduce the potential for unseating your dentures by chewing predominantly on one side.

 You might also want to consider cutting back on red meat in favor of chicken, fish, or softer forms of protein.
-Another option is to slow cook meats in order to make them tender and easy to chew.
+Another option is to slow-cook meats in order to make them tender and easy to chew.
 Cutting up hard items like apples, carrots, and corn on the cob is also advisable as the act of biting down on these foods can cause your dentures to slip out of place or even pop off.

 Avoid Certain Foods

-Sticky foods are going to be problematic, and these include not only candy, but whole grains items like bread and cereal, for example.
+Sticky foods are going to be problematic, and these include not only candy but whole grains items like bread and cereal, for example.
 The easiest solution is to avoid sticky foods, but if you can’t give them up, you’ll want to eat them with plenty of liquids to help break them down and make them easy to chew and swallow.

 Cereal is a cinch – just add plenty of milk.
 As for toast, sandwiches, and so on, take small bites and sip water or other beverages to ensure that your dentures don’t get stuck and accidentally become dislodged while chewing.